subodhchhabra/pandashells/README.md

 Pandashells is both Python2 and Python3 compatible.
 There are no default requirements because some of the tools only require the standard library, and there's no sense installing unnecessary packages if you only want to use that subset of tools.
-If a particular tool encounters a missing dependency, it will do so with an error message indicating the missing dependency.
+If a particular tool encounters a missing dependency, it will fail with an error message indicating the missing dependency.
 Below is a list of all imports used across the Pandashells toolkit
 * [pandas]: numpy, scipy, pandas, statsmodels
 * [full]:   numpy, scipy, pandas, statsmodels matplotlib mpld3 seaborn gatspy